 \subsection{Neighborhood point distance}

-With the inception of PointNet++~\cite{qi2017pointnet++}, which introduced neighborhood querying using a fixed radius ball (as shown in figure~\ref{Fig1}) or k-nearest neighbor(kNN), several methods have continued to take advantage of these querying techniques.
-In the case of ball-queried neighborhood points, the distance between the anchor point and a neighborhood point is computed to determine if the given point is within the ball of radius $r$. i.e., a point $(x_{i}, y_{i}, z_{i})$ is selected from the input point set $xyz_1$, if it lies within the ball of radius $r$ centered at ($x_{j}$, $y_{j}$, $z_{j}$) (obtained as $xyz_2$ using the farthest point sampling method on the input $xyz_1$ set).
-Euclidean distance $d_{i}$ of the point from the anchor point/center of the ball is calculated, and the distance is normalized with the radius $r$ as shown in equation \ref{first_equation}.
-When this radius normalized distance $d_{i}$ is less than 1, the point is within the ball, if the distance is equal to 1, then the point is on the ball, and if the distance is greater than 1, then the point is outside the ball.
-A point$(x_{i}, y_{i}, z_{i})$ with distance $d_{i}$ less than 1 is selected.
-We save this distance and use it as an additional feature at the neighborhood level.
+With the inception of PointNet++~\cite{qi2017pointnet++}, which introduced neighborhood querying using a fixed radius ball (as shown in Fig.~\ref{Fig1}) or k-nearest neighbor(kNN), several methods have continued to take advantage of these querying techniques.
+In the case of ball-queried neighborhood points, the distance between the anchor and neighborhood points is computed to determine if the given point is within the ball of radius $r$. i.e., a point $(x_{i}, y_{i}, z_{i})$ is selected from the input point set $xyz_1$, if it lies within the ball of radius $r$ centered at ($x_{j}$, $y_{j}$, $z_{j}$) (anchor points are obtained as $xyz_2$ using the farthest point sampling method on the input $xyz_1$ set).
+Euclidean distance $d_{i}$ of the point from the anchor point/center of the ball is calculated and the distance is normalized with the radius $r$ as shown in Eq.~\ref{first_equation}.
+When $d_{i}$ is less than 1, the point is within the ball; if the distance is equal to 1, then the point is on the ball.
+And if the distance is greater than 1, the point is outside the ball.
+A point $(x_{i}, y_{i}, z_{i})$ with distance $d_{i}$ less than 1 is selected.
+We save this distance and use it as an additional neighborhood feature.